sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

   :autograde: unittest
   :practice: T

-  Use the CodeLens button or copy the code into the |visualizer| to watch how the main method passes actual argument values into each call to the verse method.
+  Use the CodeLens button to watch how the main method passes actual argument values into each call to the verse method.
   Update the main method to add a third verse to the song with another animal and noise.
   Rerun the program to confirm the third verse is correct.